HEROLABS/herolabs-apns/README.md

 The `feedback` function returns a lazy collection that reads the data from the service.
 The `herolabs.apns.feedback` also contain the `dev-address` or the `prod-address` functions to contain the addresses.
 Be aware that they differ from the ones used by the push service.

+## Creating a ssl-context using a JKS keystore
+This is the old and less elegant easy way.

+To create the `ssl-context` you may use the functions in `herolabs.apns.ssl`.
+First create a File or URL to your keystore.
+How you create this, I'll explain later.

+    (def key-store (clojure.java.io/resource "keys/my-keystore"))

+As trust manager just use the same brainded version like in the last example.
+Now we have everything in place to create the SSLContext to user for the connection.

+    (def ctx (ssl-context
+          :store-path keystore
+          :store-pass "averysecretpassword"
+          :cert-pass "anevenbetterpassword"
+          :trust-managers silly-trust-managers)

+So let's create the connection:

+    (def connection (push/create-connection (dev-address) ctx))

+a vóila!
+The message is sent!

 ## Creating a JKS keystore